Neural networks trained with SGD learn distributions of increasing complexity: A toy model

-The perceptron that we just analysed did not learn an increasingly complex function during training -- its decision boundary remains a straight line throughout training.
+The perceptron did not learn an increasingly complex function during training -- its decision boundary remains a straight line throughout training.
 Instead, we found that the direction of the weight vector, and hence its decision boundary, first only depends on the means of each class, \cref{eq:w_0}, then on their mean and covariance, \cref{eq:linear-discriminant}, and finally also on higher-order cumulants, \cref{eq:correction}, yielding increasingly accurate predictors.

-This evolution of the perceptron weight can also be interpreted in the following complementary way.
-We can construct approximations to the rectangular data set that accurately capture the first or the first two cumulants of each class, cf.\ \cref{fig:perceptron_distributions}A and~B. It turns out that the optimal classifiers of these data sets are precisely the naïve and the linear classifier.
-We trained the perceptron using online learning on the three different data sets \cref{fig:perceptron_classifier}A-C, starting from the same initial conditions each time.
-The test accuracy of each perceptron \emph{evaluated on the rectangular data set} is shown in \cref{fig:perceptron_distributions}D. Initially, all three perceptrons have the same test accuracy, which means that all three perceptrons are biased towards using only the information in the mean to classify samples.
-The perceptrons trained on B and C, respectively, have the same test accuracy on the original data set until time~$t\approx 50$, before the performance of the perceptron trained on the Gaussian mixture converges to the performance of the linear discriminant, while the perceptron trained on the rectangular data set converges to zero test error.
+The decision boundary of the perceptron hence evolves as if the network was trained on increasingly accurate approximations of the rectangular data set like the ones shown in \cref{fig:perceptron_distributions}A, which accurately capture the mean (isoGM, left), or the mean and covariance (GM, right) of each class, resp.
+To illustrate this point, in \cref{fig:perceptron_distributions}D we show the test accuracy of a perceptron \emph{evaluated on the rectangular data set}, but trained on the Gaussian clones of \cref{fig:perceptron_distributions}A. Initially, all three perceptrons have the same test error, which means that they use only the information in the mean to classify samples.
+After the perceptron trained on isoGM converges to the naïve classifier, the perceptrons trained on GM and the rectangular data set have the same test error for a bit longer.
+The perceptron trained on the GM finally converges to the linear discriminant, while the perceptron trained on the rectangular data set converges to zero test error.
 Hence even a simple perceptron learns distributions of increasing complexity from its data, in the sense that it learns the optimal classifiers for increasingly accurate approximations of the true data distribution.